samudeluca24/comp0035_pbl4/pbl4-5.md

 ### Set-up

-For this session you will need a coding environment that has Python and the pandas library.
+For this session you will need a coding environment that has Python and the pandas, matplotlib and openpyxl libraries.

-You can do this in a number of ways, e.g.
+You can do this in a number of ways.
+For example:

+1. Sign in to GitHub and go to <https://github.com/nicholsons/comp0035_pbl4.git>
+2. Select 'Use this template' which will create a copy of the repository in your account
-1. Create a new python project by creating a cloning the repository at <https://github.com/nicholsons/comp0035_pbl4.git>.
+3. In your IDE, create a new python project by creating a clone of the repository you just created in your account

-2. Create and activate a new virtual environment (or activate an existing environment)
+4. Create and activate a new virtual environment (or activate an existing environment) in the project

-3. Install pandas, matplotlib and openpyxl e.g. `pip install pandas openpyxl`)
+5. Install pandas, matplotlib and openpyxl e.g. `pip install pandas openpyxl`) in the virtual environment

 ### Data